 One of the major symptoms as we progress through our 40s towards the inevitable is a loss of energy, with this can come a real fatigue that isn't sated by sleep for many, anxiety runs rife, brain fog closes in and memory becomes shot, and that's before we get to the whole host of knock on symptoms that you don't realise are connected to a lack of the B vitamins.

-During the menopausal transition women nose dive in B12 and the other B's and this can be brought back into balance by taking an uber dose of vitamin B6, which regulates all female hormones.
-In the list below you'll see why all the B's are so important:
+During the menopausal transition women nose dive in B12 and the other B's and this can be brought back into balance by taking an uber dose of vitamin B6, which regulates all female hormones however the best way to go is taking a B complex, this is all the B's in a supplement together.
+Here's why all the B's are so important:

 B1 (Thiamin) - boosts your cardio vascular health (relieves Hot flushes of the future), nervous system and energy